 The LCOE can be used to compare energy projects to prevailing market prices.
 If the market price is higher than the LCOE, then the margin per unit of output is positive (Market price - LCOE is greater than zero) and the project should be profitable.
 If the market price is lower than the LCOE, then the project will have negative margins and will not be profitable.
 There are some pitfalls to using LCOE in this way to evaluate variable renewables like wind and solar, since the LCOE is often compared to the average electricity price.
 If you think about it, this comparison is biased against solar and biased towards wind because solar is more likely to be producing electricity during the daytime (when prices are high) and wind is more likely to be producing electricity during the nighttime (when prices are usually low).
 A more consistent approach, which is just as relevant for fossil-fired power plants as for renewables, would be to compare the LCOE to the average price when you would expect the power plant to be generating electricity.

-You have reached the end of Lesson 9!
-Double check the What is Due for Lesson 9? list on the first page of this lesson to make sure you have completed all of the activities listed there before you begin Lesson 10.
-Note: The Lesson 10 material will open Monday after we finish Lesson 9.
+You have reached the end of Lesson 5!
+Double-check the What is Due for Lesson 5? list on the first page of this lesson to make sure you have completed all of the activities listed there before you begin Lesson 6.

 Links